boldenamsterdam/commerce/docs/sales.md

 Each custom purchasable can decide to determine how they consider the category being related.

+**Caution:** The conditions of discount/sale **ALL** need to match the product to be applied.
+If you specify a particular variant, but a different category it doesn't belong to, it wont apply to anything.

 ### Other Purchasables

 Any other custom purchasable a third party system adds to Commerce can show up here as a condition.